 - Most questions about the lectures and the assignments should be posted on the Slack channel for the course, so that other students can see the questions, offer their answers and ideas, and see the final answers.
-Please do not post code related to specific assignment questions (see below). - If your question is about your specific code for an assignment question, please send a Slack direct message to all of the teaching staff.
+Please do not post code related to specific assignment questions (see below). - If your question is about your specific code for an assignment question, please send a Slack direct message to all of the teaching staff in one DM so that we can see each other's responses.
 Make sure to include (a) the assignment number and the question number that your question is about, (b) a clean, minimal version of your attempted code, (c) the output of your code, (d) the error message if any, and (e) a very short explanation of what your approach to the problem has been.